al8n/smear/README.md

 ### Designed for DSL Creation

 The three-layer scaffold architecture provides reusable generic AST node definitions, making it straightforward to build custom GraphQL-like domain-specific languages.
-GraphQLX (included) demonstrates this by adding generics, imports, type paths, and namespacing to GraphQL.
+GraphQLx (included) demonstrates this by adding generics, imports, type paths, and namespacing to GraphQL.

 ### Dual Token Streams: Syntactic and Lossless